Longeveron Inc - Class A Shares Close the Day 18.9% Lower - Daily Wrap

 Market Comparative Performance

-- The company's share price lags the S&P 500 Index today, beats it on a 1-year basis, and beats it on a 5-year basis
+- The company's share price lags the S&P 500 Index today, beats it on a 1-year basis, and lags it on a 5-year basis

-- The company's share price lags the Dow Jones Industrial Average today, beats it on a 1-year basis, and beats it on a 5-year basis
+- The company's share price lags the Dow Jones Industrial Average today, beats it on a 1-year basis, and lags it on a 5-year basis

 Per Group Comparative Performance